Skip to main content

 Administrator Types

-When adding new administrators to your organization, be sure to enable the correct role type(s) for their accounts so they have access to the appropriate Admin Tools.
+When adding new administrators to your organization, be sure to enable the correct role type(s) for their accounts so they have access to the appropriate administrator tools.
 You can also enable additional role types for existing administrator accounts.

 • Organization Administrator – Organization Administrators manage access for all teachers, students, and other administrator roles.
 They also manage class rosters and products, including licenses for their affiliated organizations.